The QA Handbook (QAH) is a non-normative handbook about the

 - After transfer, initial test development/framework process setup:

-creates a QA Process Document for WG (by WG, test matrials manager, QAWG may consult)
+manager creates a QA Process Document for WG (by WG, test materials manager, QAWG may consult)

 issues mailing list (by WG,

 - determine the appropriate W3C publication license (by WG, QAWG)